 Part 1 of 2: When “Efficiency” isn’t Efficient

-There is an epidemic.
-I think we can all feel it.
+There is an epidemic and I think we can all feel it.
 AI is accelerating the pressure to prove efficiency, and for some orgs, that pressure is getting close to a breaking point.
-AI use in personal and professional lives is increasing.
-Many organizations have invested in apps and programs that claim to improve productivity, efficiency, and quality, and now they need to have something to show for it.
+While the use of AI in personal and professional lives is increasing, many organizations are invested in apps and programs that claim to improve productivity, efficiency, and quality…and now they need to have something to show for it.

-Essentially, if our output stays flat but our input increases, we lose efficiency.
-Ideally, we should be able to increase output with the same or less input or sustain output with less input.
-This is the cleanest definition I’ve found.
+The cleanest definition I have found is that if our output stays flat but our input increases, we lose efficiency.
+Put another way, we should be able to increase or sustain output with the same or less input.

-Unfortunately, that definition doesn’t always translate to the corporate world.
-I’ve seen it countless times in my over 20 years of work: leadership push for efficiency, like they push for productivity, but what they’re really pushing is utilization and proof-of-work—and that ends up as unsustainable overwork.
+Unfortunately, that definition doesn’t always translate to the corporate world, and I’ve seen it countless times over the last 20 years.
+Leadership will push for efficiency (like they push for productivity), but what they’re really pushing is utilization and proof-of-work.
+This, unfortunately, ends up as overwork and is unsustainable.

 What gets dangerously mislabeled as corporate efficiency:

-• Fewer people on a team through capacity reduction
+Fewer people on a team in an attempt to prove work

 There is a point where perceived efficiency gains become detrimental to the overall outcome.
-Most of the damage in the “danger zone” isn’t about efficiency, it’s more about mistaking utilization and austerity for efficiency.
+Most of the “danger zone” isn’t really about efficiency but is more about mistaking utilization and austerity for efficiency.

-This happens because we are making efficiency the goal.
-And as I’ve talked about before (previous blogs/posts and in Chapter 7 of my book From Busy to Better), corporate will too often optimize for the goal, and not the outcome.
-If you optimize for busy by setting the goal as more tasks, fewer wasted minutes, or more reports, then you get busy.
-The key is to optimize for outcomes by optimizing for things like flow, quality, resilience, learning, and processes.
+This happens because we are making efficiency the goal, and, as I’ve talked about before, corporate will optimize for the goal, and not the outcome.
+For instance, if you set the goal as more tasks, fewer wasted minutes, or more reports, then you optimize for activity and simply get busy.
+The key is to focus on outcomes by optimizing for things like flow, quality, resilience, learning, and capacity.

 1. When utilization gets too high, your waiting time increases…a lot

 Let’s assume the system you are building or running has variability.
 Don’t want to assume that?
-Too bad, because every human system will have variability.
-In commercial teams, variability is demand spikes, escalations, approvals, and context switching.
+Too bad, because nearly every system will have variability.
+In commercial teams, variability is seen in things like demand spikes, escalations, approvals, and context switching.

-In this system, queues of some kind will inevitably form, and as utilization increases, delays can spike quickly.
+In these systems, queues of some kind will inevitably form, and as utilization increases, delays can spike quickly.
 You might look efficient and even productive on paper because everyone is busy, but customers and employees feel the opposite because everything starts to take longer.

-If you are aiming for “maximum efficiency” by keeping everyone at 95% capacity, end up building a queue.
-Even in a non-software engineering system, this will happen.
-Response times will get worse, cycle times will stretch, handoffs get delayed, and then small spikes turn into major disruptions because the system has become brittle.
+I’ve seen many leaders aim for “maximum efficiency” by keeping everyone at 95% capacity, and they end up building a massive queue.
+Response times get worse, cycle times will stretch, handoffs get delayed, and small spikes turn into major disruptions because the system has become brittle.

 Let’s think of an always-on enablement desk as an example.

-Your team supports the sales org with content tweaks, deck reviews, onboarding asks, and certification reviews.
-Leadership wants faster turnaround, all-hands-on-deck, and utilization, so every enablement partner is booked with team calls, updates, housekeeping, program building and maintenance, and other tasks.
-It all looks very efficient on paper.
+Your team supports the sales org with content tweaks, deck reviews, onboarding asks, and certification coaching.
+Leadership wants faster turnaround, all-hands-on-deck, and high utilization, so every enablement partner is booked with team calls, updates, housekeeping, program building and maintenance, and other tasks.
+It all looks very efficient and productive on paper.

-However, in real life, sellers are waiting longer for responses, managers are waiting longer for coaching input and data, “quick questions” are now escalations, and deadlines remain fixed so they end up with rushed work.
-This increases rework, which increases load, which slows down response…
+However, in real life, sellers are waiting longer for responses, managers are waiting longer for coaching input and data, “quick questions” are now escalations, and deadlines end up causing rushed work.
+This increases rework, which increases load, which slows down response.

 You see the problem?

-The paper efficiency of the team created a self-reinforcing feedback loop down the line.
+The paper efficiency of the super-productive team created a self-reinforcing loop of issues down the line.
 And most of the time you don’t know you have an issue until it is suddenly a massive issue.

 2. When you remove slack, you remove resilience

 A lot of leaders think that removing slack will remove waste.
-They argue that the only reason there is slack is because of waste, inefficient time and work.
+They argue that the only reason there is slack is because of waste through inefficient use of time and work.
 “In order to be optimized, you need to be near capacity”, is the cry heard from every productivity guru trying to sell you a fantasy.

-Sure, there can be unused time that is wasted, but they fail to realize that there is a necessary amount of slack in order to have a buffer that absorbs reality.
+Sure, there can be unused time that is wasted, but they fail to realize that there is a necessary amount of slack in order to have a buffer that absorbs the inevitable issues that will come up.

 Slack, or “unused time” isn’t automatically wasted or inefficient, it’s often what is keeping you from breaking when things go sideways.

-We can translate the “hospital beds” into a host of commercial systems:
+We can translate this “hospital occupancy” into a number of commercial systems:

 · support tickets